Gadgets add complexity to brutal bank layoffs

 More bankers are likely to get a taste of the dismissal procedures in the coming months as economic woes hurt revenue.

-Deutsche Bank (DBKGn.DE) and Nomura (8604.T) have been among those shrinking headcount again recently, with layoffs at major players adding up to well over 130,000 since 2011.
+Deutsche Bank and Nomura have been among those shrinking headcount again recently, with layoffs at major players adding up to well over 130,000 since 2011.

 PRACTICE RUN